kuriakariuki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 0-hello_world prints Hello world followed by a new line.
-File 1-confused_smiley prints a confused smiley
+File 1-confused_smiley prints a confused smiley.
+File 2-hellofile display the content of /etc/passwd